hgbidon/campaign-performance-intelligence/README.md

 - Produce actionable insights to inform marketing strategy and budget allocation.

 ## 📊 Dataset Summary
-The dataset was originally stored in Snowflake, then exported to CSV for analysis in Databricks.
+The dataset, which was originally from [Kaggle](https://www.kaggle.com/datasets/rabieelkharoua/predict-conversion-in-digital-marketing-dataset) was originally stored in Snowflake, then exported to CSV for analysis in Databricks.
 Key fields include:

 - **Customer attributes**: AGE, GENDER, INCOME
 - **Campaign attributes**: CAMPAIGNCHANNEL, CAMPAIGNTYPE, ADVERTISINGPLATFORM, ADVERTISINGTOOL